 If you need to edit or delete a custom attribute, click on the circle menu to the right of that particular attribute and select edit or delete.

 Please note that custom attributes that are in use on published credentials cannot be deleted.
-You will need to edit the certificate design used on those credentials to remove the attribute first before you can delete it.
+You will need to edit the certificate design used on those credentials to remove the attribute before deleting it.
 Use the credential count column to find out how many credentials that attribute appears on.

 Has this article helped you?
 Let us know!